manojkundla/FindTheLongestWord/README.md

 we look for words that will make up the full word.

 ----------------------------OUTPUT------------------------------------------------------------

-![Number of words to process: 173529
+Number of words to process: 173529

 First longest word: microspectrophotometers = micros,pec,trop,hot,om,et,ers

 Second longest word: microspectrophotometer = micros,pec,trop,hot,om,et,er

-Total number of words constructed of other words: 97108](https://raw.githubusercontent.com/manojkundla/FindTheLongestWord/master/FindTheLongestWord/TrieWordProcesser/Data/Capture.PNG)
+Total number of words constructed of other words: 97108